Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Abstract

 \section{Abstract}

-There is a growing awareness that catastrophic natural phenomena can be mathematically represented in terms of saddle-node bifurcations.
-In particular, the term ``tipping point'' has in recent years entered the discourse of the general public in relation to ecology, medicine, and public health.
-The mathematical theory of saddle-node bifurcation and its associated topological theory of catastrophe as put forth by Thom and Zeeman has seen application in a wide range of fields including molecular biophysics, mesoscopic physics, and climate science.
-In this paper, we investigate a simple model of a non-autonomous system with a time dependent parameter $p(\tau)$ and its corresponding ``dynamic'' (time-dependent) saddle-node bifurcation.
+There is a growing awareness that catastrophic phenomena in biology and medicine can be mathematically represented in terms of saddle-node bifurcations.
+In particular, the term ``tipping'', or critical transition has in recent years entered the discourse of the general public in relation to ecology, medicine, and public health.
+The saddle-node bifurcation and its associated theory of catastrophe as put forth by Thom and Zeeman has seen applications in a wide range of fields including molecular biophysics, mesoscopic physics, and climate science.
+In this paper, we investigate a simple model of a non-autonomous system with a time-dependent parameter $p(\tau)$ and its corresponding ``dynamic'' (time-dependent) saddle-node bifurcation by the modern theory of non-autonomous dynamical systems.
 We show that the actual point of no return for a system undergoing tipping can be significantly delayed in comparison to the {\em breaking time} $\hat{\tau}$ at which the corresponding autonomous system with a time-independent parameter $p_{a}= p(\hat{\tau})$ undergoes a bifurcation.
 A dimensionless parameter $\alpha=\lambda p_0^3V^{-2}$ is introduced, in which $\lambda$ is the curvature of the autonomous saddle-node bifurcation according to parameter $p(\tau)$, which has an initial value of $p_{0}$ and a constant rate of change $V$.
 We find that the breaking time $\hat{\tau}$ is always less than the actual point of no return $\tau^*$ after which the critical transition is irreversible; specifically, the relation $\tau^*-\hat{\tau}\simeq 2.338(\lambda V)^{-\frac{1}{3}}$ is analytically obtained.
 For a system with a small $\lambda V$, there exists a significant window of opportunity $(\hat{\tau},\tau^*)$ during which rapid reversal of the environment can save the system from catastrophe.